woodruffw/screenfetch-c/README.md

 language.
 Like the original screenFetch, screenfetch-c is meant to be compatible with a number of systems, including *BSD, GNU/Linux, OS X, and Windows (via the Cygwin environment).

-## Current Status:
-screenfetch-c has been extensively tested on Windows 7 (in the Cygwin environment), OS X (10.6 and 10.8), and Linux (see list below).

-There are only a few select sections that still require work.
-They are listed here:
-- GPU detection is currently experimental on Linux and BSD.
-- Distro detection is not 100% complete, although it's close.
-If screenfetch-c fails to detect a specific distro, try running it with the -D [distro] flag.
-- Package detection requires more in-depth testing on OS X (testing for MacPorts/Fink).

 ## Installing screenfetch-c:

 ### Dependencies: